Skip to main content

 Upskill staff

-The new apprenticeship standards include courses up to level 8 – equivalent to a Bachelor’s or Master’s degree.
-Schools can spend their levy funds on these high-level programmes to upskill existing staff in all fields.
+The apprenticeship standards include courses up to level 8 - equivalent to a bachelor's or master's degree.
+Schools can spend their levy funds on these higher-level programmes to upskill existing staff in all fields.

 The personal touch